 Robyn Rausch on Play Therapy

-Children’s Hope offers a unique approach of working with children through play therapy.
-Children’s Hope provides play therapy by experienced, licensed, highly certified and regionally recognized play therapists.
-Please read the comments below to understand the unique and powerful intervention of play therapy.
-For more information about our play therapy program, please contact a play therapist at Children’s Hope.
+Children's Hope offers a unique approach to working with children through play therapy.
+Children's Hope provides play therapy by experienced, licensed, highly certified, and regionally recognized play therapists.
+Please read the comments below to understand play therapy's unique and powerful intervention.
+Please get in touch with a play therapist at Children's Hope for more information about our play therapy program.

 What is Play Therapy?